junxit/us-congress-bills-112/metadata.md

 - 2011-07-15 — The previous question was ordered pursuant to the rule. (consideration: CR H5104)
 - 2011-07-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2011-07-15 — Vacating Proceedings - By unanimous consent, at 10:31 a.m., the request for a recorded on the Burgess amendment numbered 70 was vacated and the Chair put the question de novo.
 Subsequently, the amendment passed by voice vote.
+- 2011-07-18 — Received in the Senate and Read twice and referred to the Committee on Appropriations.